“Shall a trumpet be blown in the city, and the people not be afraid?

 Contemplations:

-- What are all your works Lord?
+- Creator and sustainer.
+What are all Your works Lord?
 I know they are either of creation or providence.
 And what should I believe about creation?
-That you are eternal, but the world you created had a beginning.
-It is incredible to consider, Lord, that everything was made by you, from nothing but the sheer word of your mouth, at your command.
+That You are eternal, but the world You created had a beginning.
+It is incredible to consider, Lord, that everything was made by You, from nothing but the sheer word of Your mouth, at Your command.
+Your creative power humbles me, and I trust Your providence in all things.

-- Everything you created, Lord, was good.
-But the fall, in your providence, brought a curse on both man and creation.
-And yet you still see all things and know all things and attend and sustain all things, upholding and governing and disposing of your world as you will.
+- Sovereign over the fall.
+Everything You created, Lord, was good.
+But the fall, in Your providence, brought a curse on both man and creation.
+And yet You still see all things and know all things and attend and sustain all things, upholding and governing and disposing of Your world as You will.
+Your oversight of even a broken world assures me of Your care.

-- I know, Lord, that all things both good and evil – whether hard providences of sickness and famine and earthquakes or what we consider good providences of health and prosperity – are all upheld and continue through you (Psalm 119:91).
+- Upholding all things.
+I know, Lord, that all things both good and evil—whether hard providences of sickness and famine and earthquakes or what we consider good providences of health and prosperity—are all upheld and continue through You (Psalm 119:91).
+Your sovereign hand governs every event, giving me confidence in Your purpose.

-- Your providence extends to all things – even the microscopic components of atoms that make up the universe.
-All things both visible and invisible are governed and upheld by you (Rom.
+- Caring for humanity.
+Your providence extends to all things—even the microscopic components of atoms that make up the universe.
+All things both visible and invisible are governed and upheld by You (Rom.
 11:36).
-And yet, you extend your loving care and faithful mercies to “the sons of men” above all other creatures (Prov.
+And yet, You extend Your loving care and faithful mercies to “the sons of men” above all other creatures (Prov.
 8:31).
-So I know that whether good or evil befalls me, it is not without your providence (Amos 3:6).
+So I know that whether good or evil befalls me, it is not without Your providence (Amos 3:6).

 Further References for Amos 3:6: